tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 ### Valid Amount of Random

-Something to be careful of when dealing with randomness is the fact you could end up with invalid data.
+Something to be careful of when dealing with randomness is that you could end up with invalid data.
 Our current factory doesn't do anything to protect against having multiple entries of the same topping.
 Below is an example of what this could look like.

 ```ruby
 3.times { puts FactoryBot.build(:pizza).inspect }